jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) the defendant employer failed to keep or produce a wages and time record in respect of that employee as required by this Act; and
   (b) that failure prejudiced the employee's ability to bring an accurate claim under section 131.
 (2) Where evidence of the type referred to in subsection (1) is given, the Authority may, unless the defendant proves that those claims are incorrect, accept as proved all claims made by the employee in respect of—
-  (a) the wages actually paid to the employee, including overtime rate payments, and penalty rate payments:
+  (a) the wages actually paid to the employee:
-  (b) the hours, days, and time worked by the employee:
+  (b) the hours, days, and time worked by the employee.
-  (c) the district in which the employee worked for each hour and day (see section 135 of the Fair Pay Agreements Act 2022).
 (3) A defendant may not use as evidence any wages and time record that would be inadmissible under section 232(3).

 **Penalties**